Pesin's Entropy Formula for $C^1$ non-uniformly expanding maps: Distance expanding maps

-We now make a small perturbation of the original partition so that the points $x_k \in Q_k$ are still given by the image of the same $n$ th inverse branch of $T$ of an atom of the perturbed partition and the boundaries of the new partition also have negligible $\mu$ measure.
+We now use item (2) of Lemma~\ref{lemma: Initial partition} with $\nu=\mu$ and $\nu_k=\mu_k, k\ge1$ to perform a small perturbation of the original partition $\SP$ into $\tilde{\SP}$, so that the points $x_k \in Q_k$ are still given by the image of the same $n$ th inverse branch of $T$ of an atom of the perturbed partition $\tilde{\SP}$, and the boundaries of $\tilde{\SP}$ also have negligible $\mu$- and $\mu_n$-measure.